Janzhuj/janzhuj.github.io/_posts/2023-07-22-Online-Store-Customer-Segmentation.md

 {% endhighlight %}

 {% highlight r%}
-# Find the original Orders with the same customerID, product description, country as the canceled orders
+# We can Find the original Orders by selecting the same customer ID, product description, country and quantity as those in the canceled orders.
 orignal_info <- order_canceled %>%
   subset(select = -c(InvoiceNo, InvoiceDate)) %>%
   mutate(Quantity  = Quantity *(-1))